 This moist chocolate Wacky Cake recipe is basically a simple vegan recipe that’s been around for nearly a hundred years!
 If you’re into chocolate, you’ll love this light and fluffy goofy cake that’s topped with a rich, indulgent, wacky cake frosting!
 See below for wacky cake variations like peanut butter and more.

-We are loving this Vegan Chocolate Wacky Cake because it’s rich and delicious, but oh-so-easy to make.
-If you haven’t guessed by now, I love a good chocolate cake.
+We are loving this chocolate wacky depression cake because it’s rich and delicious, but oh-so-easy to make.
+If you haven’t guessed by now, I love a good cake!

-When my mom first started talking about Wacky Cake I was like, Wahhh???
+When my mom first started talking about wacky chocolate cake recipe I was like, Wahhh???
 Or, actually, I might have been a little more like, yeah, yeah, whatevs.
 But then one day my mom gave me her old recipe book, the one she’s been using for years.
 And then I started flipping through it and sure enough, there was a recipe for Wacky Cake and there it just so happens to be vegan!

 Anyway, my mom and I took that recipe from her book and adapted it a little bit.